Assembling Picade Max (2/4)

 Place your Pi on top of the standoffs, oriented so that the Pi's GPIO pins are next to panel B.

 Add the Picade Max Power HAT to the top of the stack and push it down onto the booster header pins.
-Again, make sure the socket header on the HAT is correctly lined up with the pins on the booster header.
+Make sure the socket header on the HAT is correctly lined up with the pins on the booster header.
 Then fix it in place with the 6mm M2.5 screws.

 Your Pi should now be safely secured to the cabinet.